openvinotoolkit/model_server/docs/contributing.md

 - intermediate states of the objects

 ### Modules
-For OVMS modules use different logger that appends module prefix to the message.
+For OVMS modules, use a different logger that appends module prefix to the message.
 Example modules:
 - GCS
 - S3
 - Azure